chadmcrowell/awschef/README.md

-# awschef
+# Chef Cookbook
-Chef cookbooks and recipes for AWS
+This is a simple example of a cookbook generating a web server application (apache)